Requirements on bandpass resolution and measurement precision for LiteBIRD: TOD and map-making formalism

 In the first part of the analysis, we compare systematic residuals in three cases with different bandpass shapes: a simple top-hat with shoulders (despite being not realistic, it still represents an interesting case), a Chebyshev profile with ripple 0.2 dB and order 3 (which is the current design for the on-chip filters of LFT~\cite{LBspie2024}) and the same profile but with order 5 (which is the current design for MHFT).
 The “ripple” parameter in the Chebyshev profile represents the amount of loss in transmission.
 The “order” indicates how many oscillations are within the band and it is correlated with the tightness of the bandpass “wings”.
 A representation of the aforementioned bandpass shapes for the 140 GHz channel can be found in Figure~\ref{fig:cheby}.

 We simulate top-hat bandpasses\footnote{See Table 7 of Ref~\cite{litebird_ptep} for their relative bandwidths.} by adding $\pm 10$ GHz to the bandpass edges and assign a level of 0.01 transmission to these out-of-band points.
+There is a transition point with transmission 0.5 between the in-band and out-of-band points.
 For Chebyshev bandpasses, we cut them when they reach a level of transmission of 0.01.
 For an analysis on the effects of out-of-band contamination, we refer to~\cite{Mousset_prep}.

 In the second part of the analysis, once we have derived the acceptable sampling resolution and level of measurement error ($\sigma$) for the reference channels (i.e.\ LFT 40, MFT 140 and HFT 402), we fix the bandpass shape.
 We choose the Chebyshev profile of order 3, since it generally provides the most stringent requirements (see Sections~\ref{sec:resolution} and~\ref{sec:error}), therefore providing an ideal benchmark for assessing the robustness of the derived requirements when bandpass miscalibration is introduced in all frequency channels.\footnote{For a list of the \textit{LiteBIRD} channels, see Table 3 of Ref.\ \cite{litebird_ptep}.}